jason-fox/fox.jason.translate.xliff/README.md

 The translated `*.dita` files are generated into the `out` directory.

+> [!Note]
+>
-> **Note:** Any machine translation is by definition imperfect.
+> Any machine translation is by definition imperfect.
 A typical translation workflow would send the generated
 > XLIFF files to the translation agency (known also as "localisation service provider"), and receive back verified
 > translated content from the translation agency integrated into to the XLIFF.
 For XLIFF 1.2, each `<trans-unit>` should
 > be marked `approved="yes"` when the `<target>` element has been verified.
 Similarly for XLIFF 2.1 each `<segement>`